The topic of testicles can be considered impolite, even if it’s coming from a place of education.

 After sharing this, he actually thanked me, even though it was a semi-awkward third conversation.

 I’m not sure if it is because I have become more attuned to news media about testicular cancer due to my personal circumstances, but it seems that more celebrities are speaking out about their testicular cancer diagnoses.

 In the past few months, several baseball players have gone on the record about their battles, and HGTV’s Taurek El Moussa from Flip or Flop shared that he overcame testicular cancer in 2013.

-If you follow it up with a how-to if necessary, it will make that person that much more likely to keep up with their self-check schedule.
+Follow it up with a “how-to” if necessary, it will make that person much more likely to keep up with their self-check schedule.

 3 – The Question

 While on our Hawaiian honeymoon, our tour bus driver, Hanalei (Henry in English), asked my wife Mallory and I what we were celebrating.
 We said that we were on our honeymoon and also celebrating my good health.